-Dr Asch is active in different national organizations: he is Chair of the Guidelines and Standards Committee, member of the Scientific Sessions planning and a member of the IT Task Force for the American Society of Echocardiography and a member of the Digital Steering Committee of the American College of Cardiology.
+Dr. Asch is active in different national organizations.
+He is Chair of the Guidelines and Standards Committee, a member of the Scientific Sessions planning, a member of the IT Task Force for the American Society of Echocardiography, and a member of the Digital Steering Committee of the American College of Cardiology.
 He is a member of review boards for the NHLBI including the SMARTT program and participates as peer reviewer for multiple medical journals such as JAMA, Annals of Internal Medicine, JACC, Circulation, JASE, EHJCVI and others.
 Among other studies, Dr Asch is Principal Investigator for GenTAC, a multicenter national registry of patients with genetically-related thoracic aortic aneurysms and related cardiac conditions and chairs the Imaging Subcommittee for this study.

 Neil J. Weissman, MD

 |Neil J. Weissman, MD, FACC, FASE, is the Chief Scientific Officer for MedStar Health and president of MedStar Health Research Institute.
 As chief scientific officer, he provides leadership for the development and implementation of specific scientific priorities, with a commitment to further advancing MedStar Health as an academic healthcare system.
 As president of the Research Institute, he is responsible for the overall strategic and operational direction of the research arm of MedStar Health.

 Dr. Weissman is a professor of medicine at Georgetown University School of Medicine and an internationally recognized expert in cardiovascular imaging in clinical trials.
 He founded the Cardiovascular Core Laboratories at MedStar Washington Hospital that has provided services for hundreds of multi-center trials, including multiple studies on the effects of medications on valvular and ventricular function, novel prosthetic valve assessments, and intracoronary therapies.